 I believe my experiences and travels make me an ideal tutor for a number of reasons.
 Attending school in the US and Nigeria exposed me to lots of teachers with a numerous teaching styles, I thus have a wealth of styles to refer to.
 While in high school abroad as part of a school organized program, I was chosen to tutor my classmates as well as students in lower grades in the sciences.
 These subjects included calculus, physics, chemistry, agricultural science and technical drawing to name a few.
 In college, I continue to tutor my peers when I can, which has helped me establish a firm and continually growing knowledge of science and mathematics courses.
 The subjects which I personally enjoy teaching the most are physics, mathematics (geometry, algebra, and calculus) and economics mainly because they interest me and their link to our contemporary world.
 My teaching style employs learning by problem solving with discussions to solidify knowledge.
 I attempt to incorporate real life examples and pop culture interests where applicable to make learning a bit less dull.

-Currently an undergraduate at the University at Buffalo, I am working towards a degree in Civil Engineering.
+I completed my degree in Civil Engineering.
 When I am not in a classroom, I enjoy historical novels.
 I also have a passion for 80's-90's music and films.

 Undergraduate Degree: University at Buffalo - Bachelors, Civil/Environmental Engineering